deegree/deegree3/deegree-services/deegree-webservices-handbook/src/main/sphinx/featurestores.rst

 Configuration options
 ^^^^^^^^^^^^^^^^^^^^^

+The configuration format for the deegree shape feature store is defined by schema file http://schemas.deegree.org/datasource/feature/shape/3.1.0/shape.xsd.
 The following table lists all available configuration options.
 When specifiying them, their order must be respected.

 .. table:: Options for ``ShapeFeatureStore`` configuration files